Coaster (video game)

 Coaster is a 1993 video game developed by American studio Code To Go and published by Walt Disney Computer Software for DOS.

 Gameplay

 Coaster is a simulator which allows players to build rollercoasters.
 The player can ride pre-made or custom coasters and design new coasters from scratch or existing coasters.
 After each ride of the coaster, the player is presented with a score.
 The score is given based on the judgments of six evaluators.
 Each evaluator has a separate, distinct criterion, which determines score of the coaster.
-The player can fulfill criteria, leading to a higher score, by designing the coaster towards to the evaluators' specific needs.
-The player can also look the ride statistics by reviewing the "signature".
+The player can fulfill criteria, leading to a higher score, by designing the coaster towards the evaluators' specific needs.
+The player can also look at the ride statistics by reviewing the "signature".

 Reception

 In 1996, Computer Gaming World declared Coaster the 31st-worst computer game ever released.